jessesquires/jessesquires.github.io/README.md

 You can [learn more about me here](https://www.jessesquires.com).

+If you appreciate my work, [consider becoming a sponsor](https://www.jessesquires.com/sponsor/).

 # Notable projects

 These are the projects that I am probably most well-known for: